AlbinoLoaf/DistributedSystems-HW/README.md

-# DistributedSystems-HW
+# DistributedSystems-HW04
-To run the program Run the following commands in three separate terminals.
+To run the program  navigate to "/HW04/node" and Run the following commands in three separate terminals.

 `go run .
 0`